 In our first analysis, we relate the extent of digital payments in a district in a quarter to the next quarter's economic outcome of the households living in that district.
 Since our model includes household and year-quarter fixed effects, our estimates are not contaminated by time-specific shocks to the aggregate economy, or time-invariant district and household characteristics.
 We show that the level of digital payments forecasts next quarter's economic outcome in an economically and statistically significant manner.
 The elasticity of income to digital payments is 0.09.
-In terms of business activities, districts with twice the level of digital payment have 0.9% higher number of households engaged in business activities, which is economically large since only 17% of households in our sample are engaged in business activities.
-In line with these findings, the level of income from business activities increased considerably for households residing in high digital payment districts.
-Consistent with the idea that digital payments can alleviate frictions generated by the lack of access to brick-and-mortar banks, we find that our effects are stronger for districts with fewer bank branches on a per capita basis.
-In terms of credit outcomes, we find that a significantly higher fraction of households borrow for business purposes after an increase in digital payments in their districts.
-Their overall borrowing goes up and the composition of their borrowing changes as well: borrowings from formal sources such as banks increase, whereas borrowings from informal sources such as money-lenders and other individuals come down.
+In terms of business activities, districts with twice the level of digital payment have 0.84% higher number of households engaged in business activities, which is economically large since only 17% of households in our sample are engaged in business activities.
+In line with these findings, the level of income from business activities increased considerably for households residing in high digital payment districts, with an elasticity of business income to digital payments of 0.16.